prcutler/castopod-user-guide/docs/podcast/index.md

 A list of all people assigned roles will be displayed.
 You can remove them by pressing the `Remove` button.

+Adding persons to your podcast populates the Credits page linked from your [home page](../website/index.md).

 ## Podcast imports

 Podcast imports show you the status of a feed that you imported into Castopod, including the feed name,